j23d/Kotti/docs/first_steps/tut-2.rst

 - The type_info class attribute does essential configuration.
 We refer to name and title, two properties already defined as part of ``Content``, our base class.
 The ``add_view`` defines the name of the add view, which we'll come to in a second.
-Finally, ``addable_to`` defines which content types we can add ``Poll`` items to.
+The ``addable_to`` defines which content types we can add ``Poll`` items to.
+Finally, ``selectable_default_views`` defines an array of alternative views for the content type.

 - We do not need to define any additional sqlaColumn() properties, as the title is the only property we need for this content type.
+However the scaffold shows us how to create new attributes for a content type.
+See this in the lines with the name ``example_attribute`` in.

 We'll add another content class to hold the choices for the poll.
 Add this into the same ``resources.py`` file: